 The authors highlight the place of Indian stereotypes within EuroAmerican and Native American communities, the intersections of race and power animating such mascots, and the prejudice and terror encouraged by mascots and media coverage of them.

 Prejudice as Stress: Conceptual and Measurement Problems

 In the field of social sciences, there has been a renewed interest in studying prejudice and discrimination as stressors and assessing their impact on various health outcomes.
 This raises a need for theoretically based and psychometrically sound measures of prejudice.
-As researchers approach this task, there are several conceptual issues that need to be addressed.
-The author describes 3 such issues related to (1) individual versus structural measures of the impact of prejudice, (2) objective versus subjective assessments of stress, and (3) measures of major events versus everyday discrimination.
+There are several conceptual issues that need to be addressed.